-According to conventional medical wisdom, menopause-related hot flashes fade away after six to 24 months.
-Not so, says a new study of women going through menopause.
-Hot flashes and night sweats last, on average, for about seven years and may go on for 11 years or more.
+How long do hot flashes last?
+It used to be said that menopause-related hot flashes fade away after six to 24 months.
+But for many women, hot flashes and night sweats often last seven years and may go on for 11 years or more.

 “The data from this study confirm what many women already know firsthand.
 Hot flashes can go on for years and take a toll on a woman’s health and well-being,” says Dr. JoAnn Manson, professor of women’s health at Harvard Medical School and professor of epidemiology at Harvard School of Public Health.